bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/overview.md

 This article describes the store configuration necessary to support subscription sales.
 <!-- they're in the channel apps,
-they are tied to a sales channel either the app or the merchant creates. they should be MSF enabled in the dev portal, stores that install them should ideally have msf enabled, read these guides -->
+they are tied to a sales channel that the app creates they should be MSF enabled in the dev portal, stores that install them should ideally have msf enabled, read these guides -->